lucidrains/omninet-pytorch/README.md

 ## Omninet - Pytorch (wip)

-Implementation of <a href="https://arxiv.org/abs/2103.01075">OmniNet</a>, Omnidirectional Representations from Transformers, in Pytorch
+Implementation of <a href="https://arxiv.org/abs/2103.01075">OmniNet</a>, Omnidirectional Representations from Transformers, in Pytorch.
+The authors propose that we should be attending to all the tokens of the previous layers, leveraging recent efficient attention advances to achieve this goal.

 ## Citations